Sick Days – Regular Sector (Day)

 WILL I GET PAID?

-The first five (5) consecutive days of absence are paid at 100% of your salary, provided you have enough sick days available in your sick bank.
-If you have no sick days remaining, then you are simply not paid.
-After five working days of illness, you are placed on salary insurance (also referred to as short-term disability insurance).
-Subsequent sick days are paid at 85% of your normal salary for the first year, and at 66 2/3% for the second year.
-Note that during your sick leave, you are exempt from paying RREGOP premiums, and your long-term disability and life insurance premiums are waived as of the 30th day of your illness.
+After five working days of illness, you are placed on salary protection.
+Subsequent days of absence due to illness are paid at 85% of your normal salary for the first year, and at 66 2/3% for the second year.
+These are not taken from your sickbank.
+Note that during your sick leave, you are exempt from paying RREGOP premiums, and your long-term disability and life insurance premiums are waived as of the pay following the 52th week of your medical leave.

-WHAT ABOUT ABSENCES FOR FAMILY REASONS?
+WHAT ABOUT ABSENCES FOR OTHER REASONS?

-You have the right to be absent from work for up to ten (10) days per year to fulfill obligations relating to the care, health or education of your child or your spouse’s child, or for health reasons related to your spouse, father, mother, brother, sister or grandparent.
 You can use up to six (6) sick days for these absences.
-The remaining four (4) are without pay.
-These days may be divided into half-days.
+The remaining four (4) days are unpaid.
+Any of these days may be divided into half-days.
 You must inform the College of your intention to avail yourself of these days as soon as possible.